Documenting the American South Logo

 Duration: 01:25:23 Annotated Excerpts: Listen to and read all 9 excerpts.

-Guion Johnson, May 17, 1974.
+Guion Griffis Johnson, May 17, 1974.
 Interview G-0029-2.

-Southern Socialist Discusses Work, Family, and Marriage: Guion Griffis Johnson, a Southern sociologist who received her Ph.D. in sociology from UNC-Chapel Hill in 1927, discusses the challenges she faced as she balanced career and family as a woman.
+Southern Sociologist Discusses Work, Family, and Marriage: Guion Griffis Johnson, a southern sociologist who received her Ph.D. in sociology from UNC-Chapel Hill in 1927, discusses the challenges she faced as she balanced career and family as a woman.
 Johnson describes women's changing roles in American society, and addresses her involvement in voluntary organizations, advances in birth control and abortion, and the evolving nature of marriage, divorce, and family.

 Duration: 01:27:39 Annotated Excerpts: Listen to and read all 9 excerpts.